kvadou/kvadou/README.md

 ### Hi there 👋

 My name is Doug and I currently work as a Talent Advocate at Nerdery in Edina, MN.
-I have 7 years professional experience as a Technical Recruiter, primarily focused on recruiting and hiring Software Engineers in the Twin Cities metro area.
+I've been recruiting for the past 7 years, primarily focused on hiring Software Engineers in the Twin Cities metro area.
 I am in the process of transitioning my career into software development through the University of Minnesota coding bootcamp.
 Check out my repo's to see what I've been working on!

 <!--